adhjk/adhjk.github.io/README.md

 ## 🏆 Awards

-- Grand Prize in the 2nd "Yanxing Cup" English Application Skills Competition                  			 *Nov.
+- Grand Prize in the 2nd "Yanxing Cup" English Application Skills Competition, *Nov.
 2022*
-- Finalist Award for Competent Organizer in ” Returning to Hometown” in the Campus Committee          *Jan.
+- Finalist Award for Competent Organizer in ” Returning to Hometown” in the Campus Committee, *Jan.
 2023*
-- Third Prize in "Understanding Contemporary China" Interpretation Competition ("Guocai Cup")         *March 2023*
+- Third Prize in "Understanding Contemporary China" Interpretation Competition ("Guocai Cup"), *March 2023*
-- Second Prize in the National English Competition for College Students (NECCS)                 		  *Jun.
+- Second Prize in the National English Competition for College Students (NECCS), *Jun.
 2023*
-- The Third Class of the Merit Student Scholarship                                           					  *Nov.
+- The Third Class of the Merit Student Scholarship, *Nov.
 2024*
-- "BME Research Day" Outstanding Poster Award                                           					  *Nov.
+- "BME Research Day" Outstanding Poster Award, *Nov.
 2024*
-- Third Prize in the "Rixin" Training Camp Roadshow                                       					  *Dec.
+- Third Prize in the "Rixin" Training Camp Roadshow, *Dec.
 2024*
-- Finalist project in 19th "Challenge Cup"                                                 							  *Feb.
+- Finalist project in 19th "Challenge Cup", *Feb.
 2025*

 ## 💻 Experience